hopsoft/rails_standards/README.md

 This creates clear lines of separation & allows strict control over depedencies.

 This is an advanced technique.
-It can be a daunting to know when creating a gem or engine is appropriate; however, you should always be thinking about what can be moved out of the app.
+It can be daunting to know when creating a gem or engine is appropriate.
 Stephan Hagemann's presentation at Mountain West Ruby provides [some guidance on this](http://www.confreaks.com/videos/2350-mwrc2013-component-based-architectures-in-ruby-and-rails).